Al3bad/EEET2261-course-final-project-assembler/README.md

 ### Project description

-This little program is assembler for a custom designed instruction set.
+This little script is assembler for a custom designed instruction set.
 It is a part of a final project in Computer Architecture & Organization course, it was not a part of the assignment and was built just for fun.

 ### requirements